esdalar/Homework-2---Gazebo-ROS/README.md

 ```````

-In the other components we can also edit the same items and link them with the platform as a base in "<parent link="platform"/>":
+In the other components we can also edit the same items and link them with the platform as a base in "parent link="platform":

 ```````